AI Dual Coding: Generating Visual Learning Resources That Reduce Cognitive Load

 Mayer (2009) showed learners gain more when we cut unnecessary words and images.
 Dual coding AI uses this coherence principle.
 It ensures AI creates only essential visuals.

-For example, a science teacher reviewing an AI-generated diagram of a plant cell might realise the heavy shading and 3D effects violate Mayer's coherence principle.
+For example, a science teacher reviewing an AI-generated diagram of a plant cell can realise the heavy shading and 3D effects violate Mayer's coherence principle.
 The teacher alters the prompt to demand a 2D line drawing with zero background.
 Learners can now identify the cell wall and nucleus without visual distraction.

 What the teacher does: The teacher uses AI to generate two versions of a diagram: one with high detail and one minimalist.